-PHP Cheatsheet
+PHP cheatsheet

-Materialize is PostgreSQL-compatible, which means that PHP applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
-In this guide, we’ll use PDO_PGSQL driver to connect to Materialize and issue PostgreSQL commands.
+Materialize is wire-compatible with PostgreSQL, which means that PHP applications can use common PostgreSQL clients to interact with Materialize.
+In this guide, we’ll use the PDO_PGSQL driver to connect to Materialize and issue SQL commands.

 Connect